Step 3: Define the Domain, Intent, Entity, and Role Hierarchy¶

-See the User Manual for more about blueprints, and root folder organization and structure.
+See the User Guide for more about blueprints, and root folder organization and structure.

 Notice that there is no folder for the

-date is a system entity, meaning that it is already built into the Workbench platform.
-Workbench provides several different system entity types for common, domain-independent entities; see the Workbench User Guide for details.
+sys_time, to capture the date information.
+A system entity is one that it is already built into the MindMeld platform.
+MindMeld provides several different system entity types for common, domain-independent entities; see the MindMeld User Guide for details.